agatakolohe/GoinOffGrid/Work.md

 4pm-8pm

 - Add bootstrap styling to forms, make pretty, add required validation for date otherwise throws error if left undefined.

+03-08

+9am-2pm

+- Pivot to React Native.
+Create seperate project for mobile development.
+- Research react native wizard form
+- Do not create react native wizard form
+- Focus on finishing web app functionality
+  - Connect to firebase
+  - Log in authorization
+  - Post to db
+- Notes:
+- Web app: to populate database with form submission, create login
+- Mobile app: connect with firebase to pull data from web page, be able to text data

+- Create Firebase db